oktaykarakus/ReSIF/AMM-FuseNet/readMe.md

 Channel-attention-based densely connected atrous spatial pyramid pooling (CADenseA-SPP).
 The atrous convolution layers and an average pooling layer are densely connected, and a channel attention module is added just after each atrous convolution layer.

 # Installation
-The code has been test under python 3.7.
-To install the environment
+The code has been test under python 3.7.11.
+To install the environment from Anaconda:
 ```
 conda env create -r requirements.yml
 ```
 # Quite Starts
- we show an example for one dataset, Hunan. other datasets' preparation has the same structure with Hunan.
+We show an example for one dataset, Hunan. other datasets' preparation has the same structure with Hunan.
 Hunan dataset can be download from the [link](https://github.com/LauraChow/HunanMultimodalDataset)

  Data structure for train, test and validation:
  ```